BauhausLuftfahrt/MATSim-UAM/README.md

 ## Versions and Change Log

+### v2.0
+Updates the extension to MATSim version 11 and current DVRP version.
+Major changes includes:
+- UAMQSimPlugin is substituted by UAMQSimModule
+- A new fleet is provided every new iteration by using UAMFleetData

 ### v1.1
 Input/output:
 - UAM-enabled MATSim networks are required to provide an flight attribute indicating every flight links' flight segment (e.g. vertical or horizontal). **No backwards compatibility of input network files.**